otsitron/blog-like-list/README.md

 # ghostlist
-Ghostlist

 https://github.com/otsitron/ghostlist.git

 1. To preview this ghostlist locally, please start the node server.
-Detailed instructions for the server are here in this directory: http-server/README.md
+Detailed instructions for the server are here in this directory: ghostlist/README.md

 node bin/http-server